 Role Call: Tómas Lemarquis as File Clerk (reel archivist) — Information Provider (male)

 Related post: Reel archivist in ‘Blade Runner 2049’

 Details: Dir.
 Lance Young.
 Perf.
 Craig Sheffer, Sheryl Lee, Terence Stamp.
 Triumph Releasing Co., 1997.

-Synopsis: Joseph (Craig Sheffer) and Maria (Sheryl Lee), a young white couple, go to see a mysterious sex therapist and white male doctor, Baltazar (Terence Stamp), for help with their sex lives.
-In one short scene, Baltazar walks into a large, grey stone library and speaks to a white female librarian, Eva, about a rare book.
+Synopsis: Joseph (Craig Sheffer) and Maria (Sheryl Lee) see a mysterious sex therapist and doctor, Baltazar (Terence Stamp), for help with their sex lives.
+In one short scene, Baltazar walks into a large, grey stone library and speaks to a librarian, Eva, about a rare book.

 Role Call: Lois Chiles as Eva—Atypical Portrayal

 Details: Dir.
 James Neilson.
 Perf.
 Fred MacMurray, Jane Wyman, Tommy Kirk, Deborah Walley.
 Buena Vista/Walt Disney, 1962.
 Based on the novel by Marrijane & Joseph Hayes.

 Synopsis: A Disney comedy about an American family on a “dream” vacation to Europe.
 In one scene, the father (Fred MacMurray) goes to the ship’s library and is greeted enthusiastically by the Ship’s Librarian.

 Role Call: James Millhollin as Ship’s Librarian—Comic Relief (male)

 Related post: ‘Bon voyage’ to the ship’s librarian